scheinerman/Matroids.jl/docs/src/functions.md

-# List of Functions and their Documentation
+# List of Functions and their Documentation Messages

 ```@autodocs
 Modules = [Matroids]